ashageetha/weblogic-kubernetes-operator/docs-source/content/quickstart/create-domain.md

 1. Create a new image with a domain home by running the [create-domain](http://github.com/oracle/weblogic-kubernetes-operator/blob/master/kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image/create-domain.sh) script.
 First, copy the sample [create-domain-inputs.yaml](http://github.com/oracle/weblogic-kubernetes-operator/blob/master/kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image/create-domain-inputs.yaml) file and update your copy with:
        * `domainUID`: `sample-domain1`
        * `image`: Leave empty unless you need to tag the new image that the script builds to a different name.
-          For example if you are using a remote cluster that will need to pull the image from a Docker registry, then you should set this value to the fully qualified image name.
-Note that you will need to push the image manually.
        * `weblogicCredentialsSecretName`: `sample-domain1-weblogic-credentials`
        * `namespace`: `sample-domain1-ns`
        * `domainHomeImageBase`: `container-registry.oracle.com/middleware/weblogic:12.2.1.3`